 Consultations – if you are visiting me for the first time you will have a medical history and lifestyle consultation (this is normal practice).
 Consultations will now be carried out via the phone prior to your appointment to minimise the time we need to spend face-to-face.

-Social distancing – Please observe social distancing whenever possible.
+Social distancing – please observe social distancing whenever possible.

-Your First Reflexology Session
+Your First Reflexology Discovery Session

 Your first visit will begin with a Discovery Session.
 A comprehensive medical and lifestyle questionnaire is completed and we will discuss your goals that you would like reflexology to help with.
 You will then be able to relax and have a full investigatory treatment.
-I will note down any areas of imbalance which, along with the findings for your consultation, will enable me to build a personal, holistic treatment plan.
+I will note down any areas of imbalance which, along with the findings from your consultation, will enable me to build a personal, holistic treatment plan.

 We will begin with a short discussion about your progress since your last visit, or any additional concerns or issues you may have.
 I will then adapt my treatment plan as necessary.
 I may deliver your treatment on the feet, hands or ears, or a combination of each, as I work synergistically to give the most effective treatment for your presenting condition/s.
 I will also offer aftercare advice and show you how to maximise your treatment by working the reflexes on your hands at home.
-Please allow 1 hour for this session.

 Frequently asked questions